stupaq/jvmm/docs/Jvmm-intro.md

 uninitialized variables are automatically initialized with default values, that is _int_ = 0, _boolean_ = false, _String_ = "", _char_ = 'J', uninitialized
 references are initialized with _null_.

 Scope of a local variable is limited to the block containing its declaration, variables from outer blocks (and global scope) can be hidden by local variable declaration, but names inside one block must be unique.

 Types
 -----
-Any implicit casts are forbidden!
-Types _int_, _boolean_, _void_, _char_ are
-defined as in Java, with exception that _char_ is limited to ANSI characters.
+There is no implicit cast at all!
+Primitive types _int_, _boolean_, _char_ are defined as in Java, with exception that _char_ is limited to characters 'a', ..., 'z', 'A', ..., 'Z', '0', ..., '9'.

 _String_ is an immutable character sequence accessible by a reference.
 For convenience _string_ is an alias for _String_.
 Concatenation operator _+_ is overloaded for strings.
-One can access (read-only) characters of a string using member-like function _s.charAt(int i)_.
+One can access (read-only) characters of a string using member-like function _s.charAt(int i)_, positions in string are indexed from 0.

-An array (as in Java) is accessible through reference.
+An array is a sequence of variables of primitive type and is accessible through a reference.
 Arrays must be created explicitly using _new[int len]_ operator.
 Length of an array (of type _int_) is provided on creation and cannot be altered, one can access length of an array _a_ using member-like notation _a.length_.
-Both strings and arrays are indexed starting from 0.
+Elements of an array are indexed starting from 0 and accessed by _[]_ operator.

 Expressions
 -----------